 "The Pastoral Support Programme (PSP) is a school-based intervention to help individual pupils manage their behaviour better.
-It will be needed for those whose behaviour is deteriorating rapidly.
+It will, in particular, be needed for those whose behaviour is deteriorating rapidly.
 The PSP should identify precise and realistic behavioural outcomes for the child to work towards.
 A nominated staff member should oversee the PSP.
 It should be short and practical, and administration should be kept to a minimum."

-The programme will be shared with the pupil's parents who will be regularly informed of the progress achieved.
+The programme needs to be agreed with the LA and with the pupil's parents who will be regularly informed of the progress achieved.
 Other support agencies may also be involved as appropriate.
 The School also ensures that it works to identify and support children with mental health concerns, and we help the parents make the appropriate referrals where necessary - for example to CAMHS in accordance with the Department for Education's Guidance on Mental Health and Behaviour in Schools (March 2016).
 We also have a specialised intervention for such concerns in the form of our "Emotional Literacy Support" (ELSA).